Kalki Koechlin: Critical acclaim and streaming projects (2015–present)

 Koechlin appeared alongside Parineeti Chopra, Richa Chadda, and Bhumi Pednekar in Y-Films's mini web-series Man's World, a satire on gender roles.
 The series was released on YouTube in April 2015.
-She then starred in Anu Menon's Waiting, an independent film about the relationship between two people who befriend each other in a hospital, while nursing their respective comatose spouses.
-Koechlin played the role of Tara Deshpande, a young and brash social media-savvy.
-She dyed her hair black for the role, as Menon wanted her to look more "earthy".
+She next starred in Anu Menon's comedy-drama Waiting (2016), which depicted the relationship between two people who befriend each other in a hospital, while nursing their respective comatose spouses.
+For her role of a young and brash social media-savvy, Koechlin dyed her hair black, as Menon wanted her to look more "earthy".
 The film had its world premiere at the Dubai International Film Festival (DIFF) in December 2015, and had its theatrical release in India on 27 May 2016.
-The film and her performance received positive critical reviews.
+It opened to critical acclaim upon release, as did Koechlin's performance.
 Sukanya Verma of Rediff.com called the film "absolutely riveting", and also lauded the "stunningly unhindered" Koechlin writing that she used her aura, "in the most mesmeric fashion to create a woman we sympathise with and wish well for".
 Film critic Kunal Guha thought that film belonged to Koechlin who, "impresses by managing to wordlessly convey her character's state of mind in every scene".
+Despite positive reviews, Waiting emerged as a below-average grosser at the box-office.

 Koechlin appeared in two documentary films in 2016—Freedom Matters, a project aimed at spreading awareness on human trafficking, and Living Shakespeare, a BBC production where she drew parallels between Ophelia and Indian women.
 She was invited to be a part of the jury presided by Hungarian director Béla Tarr, at the 2016 Marrakech International Film Festival.
-The 18th Mumbai Film Festival saw the release of two of Koechlin's films—the widely praised A Death in the Gunj and the panned Mantra.
+The 2016 Mumbai Film Festival saw the release of two of Koechlin's films—the acclaimed A Death in the Gunj and the panned Mantra.
 In the former, she played Mimi, a Kolkata-based Anglo-Indian woman, who seduces a younger disturbed teenager.
 To prepare for the role, she attended an acting workshop conducted by the film's casting director, Atul Mongia, and also learnt an Anglo-Indian accent.
 She thought of it unlike anything that she had done before, calling it "a very sexual, beautiful character".
-The release for A Death in the Gunj was delayed on multiple occasions due to varying reasons.
-Critics, who were appreciative of Koechlin's performance, variously called her "ever dependable" and "perfect fit".
+A Death in the Gunj's release was delayed on multiple occasions due to varying reasons.
+Critics, who were appreciative of Koechlin's performance, called her "ever dependable" and "a perfect fit".